-31 Winchester District Strategic Housing Market Assessment 2011
+32 Winchester District Strategic Housing Market Assessment 2011 Page 77 of 200

-- 5.18 The need to provide additional affordable housing is one of the greatest challenges facing the District with an estimated need for 350 new affordable dwellings a year over the plan period.
+- 5.165.17 Adaptable accommodation such as Lifetime Homes, will help meet a range of needs, including those of an ageing population.
+There is also a need for specialist forms of accommodation such as extra care housing for older persons, homes for people with disabilities and, in Winchester Town area, student accommodation.
+The private rented sector also has an important role to play in the local housing market. - 5.175.18 It is important that the market is able to react to changes in economic circumstances and patterns of demand.
+However it is also important to guard against any drift towards relative shortfalls or excesses of supply of particular kinds of dwelling sizes that reflect the short-term aspirations of developers rather than longer-term community interests - 4.19The need to provide additional affordable housing is one of the greatest challenges facing the District with an estimated need for 350 new affordable dwellings a year over the plan period.
 This Plan seeks to maximise affordable housing provision but it is unlikely to be possible to achieve the level of provision solely through quotas on market housing.
-Therefore, it is important that all reasonable steps are taken to improve supply by ensuring all new residential development contributes towards increasing affordable housing numbers and promoting other affordable housing to meet specific local community needs. - 5.19 Of all the affordable housing needs the greatest is for rented homes, and meeting these needs will be the priority.
+Therefore, it is important that all reasonable steps are taken to improve supply by ensuring all new residential development contributes towards increasing affordable housing numbers and promoting other affordable housing to meet specific local community needs. - 4.20Of all the affordable housing needs the greatest is for rented homes, and meeting these needs will be the priority.
 In order to ensure a balanced supply while prioritising rented homes approximately 70% of all new affordable housing provided should be for rent.
 While Social Rented homes will remain the most affordable, the Council recognises the contribution that Affordable Rented Homes can make.
 The precise nature of provision will be determined having regard to local needs and affordability (with rent levels lying on the spectrum between Social Rent target rent levels and 80% of market rents) and development economics.
-Intermediate Affordable Housing, such as shared ownership and intermediate rent, also has a valuable role to play in meeting housing needs and will be encouraged. - 5.20 It is important that affordable homes are provided that meet a wide range of community requirements and that a range of types and sizes are provided.
-However, the priority will be the provision of affordable family homes, most particularly 3 bedroom houses. - Affordable housing needs exist across the District, including the market towns and rural areas33, and within the National Park.
+Intermediate Affordable Housing, such as shared ownership and intermediate rent, also has a valuable role to play in meeting housing needs and will be encouraged. - 5.205.19 It is important that affordable homes are provided that meet a wide range of community requirements and that a range of types and sizes are provided.
+However, the priority will be the provision of affordable family homes, most particularly 3 bedroom houses. - 4.22Affordable housing needs exist across the District, including the market towns and rural areas34, and within the National Park.
 New affordable housing will be actively encouraged in rural areas to meet local housing needs and help sustain rural communities and services.
 Community led initiatives will be supported where they are consistent with the policies contained in the Market Town and Rural Areas chapter of this Local Plan.